The study says parents and educators working together can make a difference.

 Provide Parents with Resources and Material

-Schools can help parents by providing handouts, and other printed material in the languages parents speak.
-Schools should also provide answers to parenting questions such as how to introduce new foods, avoid picky eating behavior and encourage physical activity.
+Schools can help parents by providing handouts and other printed material in the languages parents speak.
+Schools should also answer parenting questions such as how to introduce new foods, avoid picky eating behaviour and encourage physical activity.

 Promote Parent Involvement